karlproject/karldocs/hosting/mailserver.rst

 - The mail relay delivers to a mail server for KARL, which only accepts mail from the mail relay

-- The connection between the mail relay and mail server is, if possible, over TLS

 Hosting Team Responsibilities
 =============================